-*Update 9/28: As of October 1st, Tokyo will be added to the campaign.
+*Update 9/28: As of October 1st, Tokyo has been added to the campaign.

 There was some confusion about whether online booking services that are foreign owned would be able to participate in passing along the discounts.
 Officially, Agoda, Booking.com, and Airbnb are able to pass along discounts on select properties through their booking platforms.
 However, Expedia and Hotels.com are currently not included in the Go To Travel scheme.

 For those who booked travel without receiving a discounted price, there are forms to claim a refund of the discounted portion online or by post.
 Please see the official website for details.
 The deadline to submit a claim after the end of the trip is September 14th, 2020.

 From September, when you book a trip through a participating agency or hotel, you should automatically receive a price that is 65% of the original price.
 There is no need to file additional paperwork (trips booked prior to the start of campaign will require the traveler to submit an additional form).
 There is an upper limit on how much you can save: ¥10,000 per person for day trips, and ¥20,000 per person per night for overnight trips.
 Furthermore, you will receive a set of vouchers equivalent to 15% of the total price of the trip (rounded to the nearest thousand yen, limits apply).
 These vouchers can be used on participating attractions, sightseeing spots, souvenir shops, restaurants, and more (vouchers are worth ¥1000 each and change cannot be made).

 Update 9/10: Vouchers will be available from October 1st and distributed by your travel agency/ hotel.

 I just want to book train/bus tickets and travel on my own.
 Can I get the discount?